|Project||Estimated Beneficiaries||Estimated Benefits|

 Results to Date

 Information on results to date is available in the Table of Key Performance Indicators (a subset of the full set monitored under the Nicaragua Monitoring and Evaluation Plan).
-The full set of performance indicators is detailed in the Monitoring and Evaluation Plan.
+The full set of performance indicators is detailed in the final Monitoring and Evaluation Plan.

 Impact Evaluation Framework

 In addition to careful monitoring of implementation performance and measurement of preliminary results, MCC will be funding several independent evaluations that will assess what would have happened in the absence of the MCC investments and measure the gains in income that can be attributed specifically to MCC-funded activities.
 Read about the impact evaluation of the Rural Business Development and Property Regularization Projects.
-More information also is available in the Monitoring and Evaluation Plan.
+More information also is available in the final Monitoring and Evaluation Plan.